DataDog/documentation/content/integrations/aws.md

 #### How to configure CloudTrail?
 {: #config-cloudtrail}

-First make sure that you have configured CloudWatch and that the user you created for Datadog has the **AWS CloudTrail read-only access**.
+First make sure that you have configured CloudWatch and that the policy you created for Datadog has the **AWS CloudTrail read-only access**.
 See above explanation.
 Besides the instructions below you will also have to configure the separate [Cloudtrail integration tile][3] within Datadog.

 CloudTrail has to be configured on a per-region basis.
 Make sure you complete the two steps below for **all regions** that you want Datadog to collect CloudTrail data from.

 1. [Go to your CloudTrail console][4] to enable it.
 Then select the S3 bucket you wish to use as follows:
 ![](/static/images/cloudtrail_config.png)
-2. Your user must have access to the S3 bucket you have selected.
-To grant your user read-only access to your bucket, you would paste the following policy in the IAM console:
+2. Create a Policy (`DatadogCloudTrailIntegrationPolicy`) in the IAM console, with the following definition:

         {
           "Version": "2012-10-17",